CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/overview.md

 The **`Views contract`** contains view methods relevant for integrators and users looking to interact with the AMMs.

 The Factory AMMs have a **hardcoded `ADMIN_FEE`**, set to 50% of the earned profits.
-Factory admins can also implement parameter changes to the AMMs, change the fee recipient, and upgrade/add blueprint contract addresses stored in the factory. **Factory pools cannot be 'terminated'** by an admin.
+Factory admins can also implement parameter changes to the AMMs, change the fee recipient, and upgrade/add blueprint contract addresses stored in the factory. **Factory pools cannot be 'killed'** by an admin.